rita-vdsp/SeleniumPetStore/Readme.md

 allure report; path : target/surefire-reports

 ##To improve
-stale element in some tests runs
+state element in some tests runs